SO WHAT DO YOU NEED TO RUN A three.js APP ANYWAY?

-CTRL + SHIFT + I, or
+CTRL + SHIFT + I on Windows or Linux, or

 CMD + SHIFT + I on Mac, to open it now.

-A Modern Browser
+A Modern Web Browser

 Any modern browser can run three.js, where ‘modern’ means anything released in the last 5 years or so.
 You can even, technically, get a three.js app to run in Internet Explorer 9, released way back in 2011.
 Are you going to have a good time doing so?
 Probably not, but fortunately nowadays the amount of people using IE9 is somewhere below 0.1% of internet users.